TheMSc Human Resources Management course

 “In a particularly complex globalization environment, Human Resources are reinventing themselves to strengthen their role within the company, to be a real lever for performance and to participate fully in the creation of new values.

-The MSc2 Human Resources Manager emphasizes the acquisition of new concepts and digital tools of HRM as much as the student’s ability to understand the nature and evolution of social relations in the company by 2025 and to know how to integrate them.
+The MSc Human Resources Manager emphasizes the acquisition of new concepts and digital tools of HRM as much as the student’s ability to understand the nature and evolution of social relations in the company by 2025 and to know how to integrate them.

 It is a demanding course that addresses all aspects of tomorrow’s HR and trains operational profiles, as soon as they join the company.